 Academic competence is also assessed through the written portion of the Doctoral Qualifying Examination.
 Any student not passing the written portion of the Doctoral Qualifying Exam must petition the Counseling Psychology Faculty to retake the non-passing portion; the student must also include a detailed remediation plan with the petition.
 Failure to pass the written portion of the doctoral qualify examination is grounds for program dismissal for not meeting the minimum CP Program academic standards.
-Please refer to the program webpage for more information on the Doctoral Qualifying Examination (i.e., Prelims Exam Guide).
+Please refer to the prelim webpage (https://ed-psych.utah.edu/counseling-psych/prelim-exam.php) for more information on the Doctoral Qualifying Examination (i.e., Prelims Exam Guide).